tqtezos/stablecoin/docs/specification.md

 - Can add and remove minters.

-- Can increase minting allowance for any minter if that is present in its list of minters.
+- Can change minting allowance for any minter if that is present in its list of minters.

 - Stores the list of current minters within itself, rather